SoftwareHeritage/swh-environment/README.md

 - swh-objstorage

-- a `softwareheritage` instance db
+- a `softwareheritage` instance db that stores the Merkle DAG.

 - swh-storage (plugged to communicate with the objstorage and the db)